ornl-training/ornl-training.github.io/virtual.md

 layout: default
 ---

+# Virtual Workshops

-Virtual courses are run on Teams in two-hour sessions over multiple weeks.
+Virtual sessions are run on Teams in two-hour sessions over multiple weeks.

-## Upcoming Courses
+## Upcoming Events

 Fall, 2025: Introduction to Programming with Julia